volkszaehler/mbmd/README.md

 ![OpenHAB interface screenshot](img/openhab.png)

 Everything is in German, but the "Verlauf Strombezug" graph shows my power consumption for three phases.
+I have a SDM630 installed in my distribution cabinet.
+A serial connection links it to a Raspberry Pi.
+This is where this piece of software runs and exposes the measurements via a RESTful API.
+OpenHAB connects to it and stores the values, just as it does with other sensors in my home.

 ## Installation